 Find out more about ESG

-Launched in 1984, and managed by Aviva Investors, the Stewardship Funds have a proud heritage as the UK’s first range of ethical funds, whilst incorporating ESG factors.
+Launched in 1984, and managed by Aviva Investors, the Sustainable Stewardship Funds have a proud heritage as one of the UK’s first ranges of ethical funds, whilst incorporating ESG factors.
 The range currently incorporates five funds – Managed, UK Equity, UK Equity Income, International Equity and Bond.
 Each fund has a clear investment policy which determines the types of companies they have exposure to.
-The funds aim to provide investment portfolios that are socially, ethically and environmentally sound.

 Find out more about funds in the Stewardship Fund brochure